Setting intentions can feel kinder to yourself.

 New year, new me.

-Most of us are still balancing the idea that we’re actually in 2022.
 There’s a general feeling of displacement that has been present since 2020, and yet, the world continues on.
 It continues on with expectations of renewal, “business as usual,” and motivation.
 The world expects you to be here, now, and future oriented.

 If you have experienced a NICU stay or are still there, you may not be thinking about yourself in the here, now, and future.
 You’re mostly concerned about when you’ll be discharged or upcoming specialist appointments for your baby.
 If you have experienced a loss and are actively grieving the loss of a child, you may be replaying past events and things you wish you would have done.